peregrineshahin/ChessProgrammingWiki/content/Parallel_Search.md

 *see Home: [ABDADA](ABDADA "ABDADA")*

-[ABDADA](ABDADA "ABDADA"), Alpha-Bêta Distribué avec Droit d'Aînesse (Distributed Alpha-Beta Search with Eldest Son Right) is a loosely synchronized, distributed search algorithm by [Jean-Christophe Weill](Jean-Christophe_Weill "Jean-Christophe Weill") [[5]](#cite_note-5) .
+[ABDADA](ABDADA "ABDADA"), Alpha-Bêta Distribué avec Droit d'Aînesse (Distributed Alpha-Beta Search with Eldest Son Right) is a loosely synchronized, distributed search algorithm by [Jean-Christophe Weill](Jean-Christophe_Weill "Jean-Christophe Weill") <a id="cite-note-5" href="#cite-ref-5">[5]</a> .
 It is based on the [Shared Hash Table](Shared_Hash_Table "Shared Hash Table"), and adds the number of processors searching this node inside the hash-table entry for better utilization - considering the [Young Brothers Wait Concept](Young_Brothers_Wait_Concept "Young Brothers Wait Concept").